henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 from a draft guide into the terminal window.
 Users of this guide may find different behaviors based on their system.

 ## Setting up the Environment {#FirstStep}

-The first step is to create the pki environment.
+The first step is to create the PKI environment.
 Modify the variables to suit your needs.

 ~~~~
 export dir=/root/ca